beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > The content of the HTML page has been saved as a template string, or a string which allows for evaluating, for example, variables in the midst of it.
 The dynamically changing part of the homepage, the number of saved notes (in the code noteCount), is replaced by the current number of notes (in the code notes.length) in the template string.

-Der Inhalt der HTML-Seite wurde als "template string" gespeichert bzw. als String, der eine Auswertung erlaubt, z.B. wenn er Variablen erhält.
-Der sich dynamisch ändernde Teil der Homepage: die Anzahl der gespeicherten Notizen (im Quellcode "noteCount"), wird von der aktuellen Anzahl der Notizen (im Quellcode "notes.length") im "template string" ersetzt.
+Der Inhalt der HTML-Seite wurde als "template string" gespeichert bzw. als String, der eine Auswertung erlaubt, z.B. ob er Variablen enthält.
+Der sich dynamisch ändernde Teil der Homepage (die Anzahl der gespeicherten Notizen (im Quellcode "noteCount")) wird von der aktuellen Anzahl der Notizen (im Quellcode "notes.length") im "template string" ersetzt.

 > Writing HTML in the midst of the code is of course not smart, but for old-school PHP-programmers it was a normal practice.